d-ornen/TritonDockerized/README.md

 3. z3
 4. llvm

-Theoretically you don't need any header files except those defined in /usr/lib/triton/.
+Theoretically you don't need any header files except those defined in /Triton/ repo.
 But just in case - all dependencies were installed via pacman, so their headers must reside in /usr/include and binary files in /usr/lib OR /usr/local/lib.
 Use `find` :)